sanazMj/sanazMj.github.io/_publications/paper_4.md

 ---
-title: "Using protopnet for interpretable alzheimer’s disease classification"
+title: "Using protopnet for interpretable alzheimers disease classification"
 collection: publications
 permalink: /publication/paper_4
 excerpt: 'This paper is about.'